YucenXu/AndrewAgile/deployment.md

 Purchase a domain name at [GoDaddy](https://www.godaddy.com/), set your instance's public IP address in the "Type A" DNS record.

-Add an inbound security rule for the instance: protocol TCP, port 80, allowed source 0.0.0.0/0
+Add two inbound security rules for the instance:

++ HTTP protocol, port 80, allowed source 0.0.0.0/0
++ HTTPS protocol, port 443, allowed source 0.0.0.0/0

-Add your purchased hostname to the `ALLOWED_HOSTS` list in [settings.py](backend/backend/settings.py).
+Add an arbitrary hostname, for example "www" to your purchased domain name to form your **fully qualified domain name** `<hostname>.<domain-name>`.
+Then add the full domain name to the `ALLOWED_HOSTS` list in [settings.py](backend/backend/settings.py).

 ## Google OAuth2